You may submit the following forms for membership in several ways:

 1. Congregations, clergy persons, and laypersons shall be received into membership at such time and manner, and according to such procedures, as shall be set forth by the WCA .

 2. The WCA Council, or a committee of the Council, shall evaluate a clergy person or congregation who desires to become part of the WCA through its internal review process;

 3. The WCA Council shall approve by majority vote the admission of congregational and clergy members.

 E. Congregational, clergy, and lay supporting members, in order to remain in good standing, must contribute financially to the WCA at least an annual amount determined by the WCA Council.
 The WCA Council has established the following annual membership amounts:

-ii.
-Clergy and Lay Members – $100 per year ($10 for Africa, $50 for Asia, and $75 for Europe to accommodate exchange rates) (In cases of financial hardship, the WCA Council may reduce the fee upon request.)
+2. Clergy and Lay Members – $100 in the U.S. per year with a special rate of $50 for retired clergy and $25 for seminary students ($10 for Africa, $50 for Asia, and $75 for Europe to accommodate exchange rates) (In cases of financial hardship, the WCA Council may reduce the fee upon request.)

 Membership fees may be paid by check or credit card.
 If not completed online, the membership application and payment should be mailed to Wesleyan Covenant Association, P.O.
 Box 667, Reynoldsburg, OH 43068